A boy blows bubbles in Ha Giang province of northern Vietnam Aug. 23, 2018.

 From left: Hannah, Kai and Grace enjoy dinner with their adopted mother Anne while their adopted father Bob is out bringing a hot meal to Anne's sick and elderly father on Tuesday Oct.
 13, 2014.
 The three children with Down syndrome are not related by blood, but were adopted by Bob and Anne Freeland.
 Hannah and Kai were adopted before their first year passed, whereas Grace was adopted when she was ten and a half.

-John Baxter and his wife Mabel Baxter stand on their farm, Wipple Tree Ranch, along West Mountain Road in Woodlands County on Nov.
+John Baxter and his wife Mabel Baxter stand on their farm, Wipple Tree Ranch, along West Mountain Road in Woodlands County, Alta. on Nov.
 16, 2016.
 Baxter's been a mechanic, hauled gravel, driven school buses, ran his own cattle ranch, and has played the fiddle for 40 years.

 A raucous group of Catherine McKenna supporters celebrate her MP victory at the Richmond Road Clocktower Brew pub in Ottawa on October 19, the date of Canada's 2015 federal election.
 McKenna was running for liberal MP in the central Ottawa riding.
 Liberal nominee for the same riding in 2008— Penny Collenette (front, left)— is among McKenna's supporters, along with her husband the honourable David Collenette (left, second row).